COMERICA CODE OF BUSINESS CONDUCT

 ETHICAL BUSINESS PRACTICES

-We should maintain the highest standards of ethical business conduct
+- We should maintain the highest standards of ethical business conduct and integrity by:

-maintaining all information and records, recognizing errors and, when an error is confirmed, promptly correcting
+- Properly maintaining all information and records, recognizing errors and, when an error is confirmed, promptly correcting it; and

 1. Dealing Fairly With Others and Maintaining Professional Relationships